Joel Steinberg: Murder of Lisa Steinberg

+Murder trial

+Steinberg pleaded not guilty to Lisa's murder in November 1987, and was arraigned with charges of manslaughter, counts of endangering the welfare of a child, and charges of second-degree murder.

 In exchange for testifying against Steinberg, Nussbaum was not prosecuted for events related to Lisa's death.
 Nussbaum was alone in the apartment with an unconscious and bleeding Lisa for over ten hours without seeking any medical attention for the girl.
 At Steinberg's twelve-week trial, his defense argued that Nussbaum's extensive injuries resulted from a consensual sadomasochistic relationship between the two defendants.
-Her attorneys claimed that Nussbaum's decision to stay with Steinberg even though she was a victim of domestic violence was a sign of battered woman syndrome.
+Her attorneys claimed that Nussbaum's decision to stay with Steinberg, even though she was a victim of domestic violence, was a sign of battered woman syndrome.

+During the trial teachers testified that Lisa was outgoing and friendly, but often arrived late to school.
+They reported seeing her with a black eye, and bruises across her legs.
+Sometimes she showed up to school in unwashed clothing, and once seemed to have had a clump of her hair chopped off.